Pr0j3c7t0dd-Ltd/panottiServer/README.md

 ### Quick Setup (Recommended)

+> ⚠️ **IMPORTANT**: Before running the setup script, please carefully review its contents at `scripts/setup.py`.
+This script will make changes to your system including installing dependencies and configuring your environment.
+Understanding these changes beforehand will help avoid any potential issues during installation.

 The easiest way to set up the application is to use the provided setup script.

 #### Running the Setup